 PPF account is one of the most popular tax saving option.
 PPF accounts can be opened in banks and post offices.
 The investment in PPF account qualifies for tax relief under Section 80C of Income Tax and the accrued interest is not taxable.
 View salient features of PPF Accounts

 Following deposit accounts are offered by banks to Non Resident Indians:

-- Non-Resident Ordinary (NRO) Accounts: These accounts can be opened by Non Resident Indians individually or jointly with other Non Resident or Resident Indian(s).
+Non-Resident Ordinary (NRO) Accounts: These accounts can be opened by Non Resident Indians individually or jointly with other Non Resident or Resident Indian(s).
 These accounts can also be opened by Resident Indians by foreign inward remittance.
-The accounts are maintained in Indian Rupees.
+The accounts are maintained indian Rupees.
 View salient features of NRO Accounts.